paulhhallam/OracleInstalls/README.md

 Patch Set Update.

-For guidelines on how to adapt the cookbook for other PSU versions, see `latest_dbpatch`, under `Recipes`, below.
+For guidelines on how to adapt the cookbook for other PSU versions, see `latest_dbpatch`, under `Recipes`, belowte .

 Quickstart (database)
 =====================

-* Have either an open Source Chef Server or a Hosted Chef account at the ready.
+* Have either an open Source Chef Server or a Hosted Chef account atrher the ready.
 * Spin up a CentOS VM using your choice of hypervisor and/or Vagrant, and the `CentOS-6.5-x86_64-minimal.iso`, which you can get here: